 “We actually had an email come through last week,” drawled the drag queen, who was sporting an enormous blonde curly wig and a full beard, “asking if we really had naked boys reading.”
 There was laughter.
 “Of course we fucking don’t!” she shouted into the (well dressed, immaculately groomed) crowd.
 And thank goodness for that, […]

-Emily Gibson / Curious London Recommended, Dates, Drink, Eat, Impulse Friendly, Indoors, Mates, Organised Fun, £, ££, £££ / Bloody Mary, bottomless brunch, breakfast, brunch, champagne, cocktails, date ideas, dates, going out, ideas, London, lunch, prosecco, restaurants, Sunday lunch, Sunday roast, weekend / 27 Comments
+Emily Gibson / Blog Bites, Curious London Recommended, Dates, Drink, Eat, Impulse Friendly, Indoors, Mates, Organised Fun, £, ££, £££ / Bloody Mary, bottomless brunch, breakfast, brunch, champagne, cocktails, date ideas, dates, going out, ideas, London, lunch, prosecco, restaurants, Sunday lunch, Sunday roast, weekend / 27 Comments

-I’m not entirely sure how it happened, but daytime drinking has suddenly become A Thing.
+I’m not entirely sure how it happened, but daytime drinking has become A Thing.
 Even in my student days, when drinking was taken almost as seriously as studying, it was considered bad form to start preparing the bathtub punchbowl until at least 5pm.

 Emily Gibson / Chill, Dates, Drink, Eat, Impulse Friendly, Indoors, Mates, £ / central London, Clerkenwell, cocktails, dates, dinner, drinking, Farringdon, going out, ideas, London, pizza, quirky, quirky dates, review, reviews, unusual / 0 Comments